nodejs/node-api-headers/README.md

 ## Introduction

-The **node-api-headers** contains the header files for the C based Node-API provided by Node.js.
+**node-api-headers** contains the header files for the C-based Node-API provided by Node.js.
 Node-API is an API for building native addons that guarantees the ABI (Application Binary Interface) stability across versions of Node.js (see: [Node-API](https://nodejs.org/dist/latest/docs/api/n-api.html)).

 Node-API headers are in the `include` folder.
 The Node-APIs that provide ECMAScript features from native code can be found in `js_native_api_types.h`